angusmillar/Deprecated-Pyro/README.md

 > **Please note**
 >
-> On a clean install, the server runs a background task that loads all the FHIR specification SearchParameter resources to create the
-> active search indexes for the server.
+> On a clean install, the server runs a background task that loads all the FHIR specification SearchParameter resources to create the active search indexes for the server.
 While this is running the server is in read-only mode until it completes.
-This is required to
-> prevent resources from being committed through the API before the resource indexes are ready.
-You can monitor the task's progress by
-> either attempting to perform a POST or PUT or by performing a GET on the FHIR Task resource with the Id of: **set-searchParameter-
+This is required to prevent resources from being committed through the API before the resource indexes are ready.
+You can monitor the task's progress by either attempting to perform a POST or PUT or by performing a GET on the FHIR Task resource with the Id of: **set-searchParameter-definitions**.
-> definitions**.
 The server can be stopped and started while this task is running and it will continue from where it last left off.

 ## Understanding the solution a little deeper ##